rackerlabs/docs-cloud-databases/apidocs/dev-guide/getting-started/examples/backup-db-examples.rst

 Backing up by using cURL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can create a configuration group to manage time zones by using the
-create configuration operation.

 The following example shows the cURL request to backup data for a specified
 database instance.
 You need to include the ID for the database instance in the request.